 - a) Cost of Energy Cost of Energy includes all the various services purchased from the power market through our suppliers.
 This includes purchased energy, capacity, CAISO fees and other miscellaneous power market expenses. - b) Personnel Personnel costs include salaries, payroll taxes, benefits, and excused absence and paid time off for staff.
 Two intern positions are also budgeted with the expectation of developing a pipeline opportunity to develop future community choice industry leaders and staff members.
 In addition, a contingency is included for items such as expanding the internship program to as well as miscellaneous personnel related costs or additional staffing needs.
-The recruitment strategy includes the addition of approximately 10 new staff members and two interns during the remainder of the FY 2021-22 budget cycle to support the continued growth of SDCP.
+The recruitment strategy includes the addition of approximately 12 new staff members and two interns during the FY22 budget cycle to support the continued growth of SDCP.